-The 2019 4-H Program Book is provided to assist you in preparing for this year's 4-H Shows and Contests.
+The 2020 4-H Program Book is provided to assist you in preparing for this year's 4-H Shows and Contests.
 It identifies the 4-H projects, which may be exhibited, their various classes, and the rules & regulations governing their exhibition.
 Please read it thoroughly and carefully to prevent any misunderstanding or potential disappointment.
 The general rules and regulations at the beginning of the book and the specific regulations under each project area are very important.

-Advanced entries are required for ALL (livestock & non-livestock) 4-H projects.
+Advanced entries are required for ALL 4-H projects.

-Registration of fair entries must be done using our online fair entry system: http://winnebago4-hfair.fairentry.com.
+Registration of fair entries must be done using our online fair entry system:

+http://winnebago4-hfair.fairentry.com.

-Members must log in using their 4-H ONLINE ID and password.
-DEADLINE TO ENTER: June 15, 2019.
+Members must log into the fair entry system using their 4-H ONLINE ID and password.